-Staff Note.
-As to subdivision (d), the Trust Law provides a lot more detail, making the general rule subject to exceptions where the cotrustee has participated in a breach, improperly delegated administration of the trust, approved, concealed, or acquiesced in the breach, negligently enabled the breach, or neglected to take reasonable steps to remedy the breach.
-We have chosen just to state the general rule in this section.
-Should more detail be added?
+As to subdivision (d), the Trust Law provides a more detail, making the general rule subject to exceptions where the cotrustee has participated in a breach, improperly delegated administration of the trust, approved, concealed, or acquiesced in the breach, negligently enabled the breach, or neglected to take reasonable steps to remedy the breach.
+The provision has been revised to provide additional detail.
+See September 1991 Minutes, at 17.
+The Team is divided on whether this subdivision should be retained.
+(See points 5 and 6).